paulVer777/letsGoApp-react/README.md

 Launch development server by using $ npm start command.

-<h1>Lets Go App</h1>

-Lets Go App is a simple SPA application

 <h1>Funcionality</h1>

--Users that are not logged in can see only other users events.
+-Users that are not logged in can see only other users events.<br>
 -After login, users can add, delete, and edit owns events.